braydenday/Braydens-Weather-Dash/README.md

 ## Usage

-A website created to schedule your work day!
+A website created to see the weather!

 ![weather-dashboard](/Assets/Screenshot1.png?raw=true "Weather Dashboard")